Skip to main content

 Overview

-Blish HUD supports module management via repositories.
-By default, it references pkgs.blishhud.com which can be contributed to by submitting PRs to the bhud-pkgs repository.
+Blish HUD supports module management through repositories.
+By default, it references pkgs.blishhud.com, which accepts contributions via PRs to the bhud-pkgs repository.

 This repository contains the manifest files for Blish HUD modules.
-You are highly encouraged to submit manifests for your modules so that they can be listed in the Blish HUD module viewer.
-This also for users to easily discover your modules and automatically update their copies when you submit changes.
+Submit manifests for your modules so they can appear in the Blish HUD module viewer.
+This helps users discover your modules and automatically update them when you publish changes.

 Submitting a Package